- About Us

 Conference Poster Session

-The AAC Student Poster Session is scheduled for Tuesday and Wednesday, September 19 and 20, 2017.
-Students will be expected to be stationed at their poster to explain their research at scheduled intervals throughout the day.
-An exact schedule of Poster Session hours will be provided to accepted students prior to the Conference.
+The AAC Virtual Student Poster Session is scheduled for Thursday, October 2020.
+Students will be expected to present live to explain their research.
+An exact schedule of Virtual Poster Session hours will be provided to accepted students prior to the Conference.

 Abstract Content, Style and Submission Guidelines